fardin-288/Space-World-Game/README.md

 Calling the Game variable and using its functions init(), running(), handleEvents(), and render() in the main() function for initializing, running loop, handling the events and rendering the objects continuously.

-Functio
+2.Function

 Provides values.hpp,Initialize.hpp,motion.hpp,High_score.txt

-Image folder contains all images like background,spaceship,bullet,asteroid,explosion.
+3.Image folder contains all images like background,spaceship,bullet,asteroid,explosion.

-src folder contains all header files.
+4.src folder contains all header files.

-README.txt contains the command by which you can run the game.
+5.README.txt contains the command by which you can run the game.

 # Game Feature